shotnothing/CS1010E-PE/README.md

 # CS1010E-PE
-moved topics to individual folders, check there
+Moved topics to individual folders, check there